 Anismus

-Inappropriate contraction or failure of relaxation of the pelvic floor muscles during defecation.
+Failure of pelvic floor muscles to relax appropriately during defecation.

-Simultaneous descent of anterior, middle, and posterior compartments.
+Simultaneous prolapse involving the anterior, middle, and posterior pelvic compartments.

 Advantages of MRI Defecography